-What guidelines help children remain cavity-free?
-Dental health begins in childhood, even before the permanent teeth have appeared.
-Children will be using these baby teeth for years before the adult teeth are ready to take their place and caring for them now as a habit lets your child avoid cavities.
-All teeth are subject to plaque, a bacterium that grows on the teeth is fed by food especially sugary snacks.
-This plaque sticks to the teeth and creates an acid that breaks down the enamel.
-This is what causes cavities to form.
+Dental health begins in childhood.
+Children will need knowledge of caring for teeth now as a habit to avoid cavities for life.
+All teeth are subject to plaque, fed by foods like sugary snacks.
+Creating an acid that breaks down the enamel and allows cavities to form.
 The plaque can also harden into tartar, making it more difficult to keep teeth clean.
+So, what guidelines help children remain cavity-free?
+Read on for the lowdown.

 - 1 How Do Cavities Affect Your Child’s Teeth?